UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/vscode_remote_connection/index.md

 **Step 3: Start an HPC job for the length of time that you’d like to connect VS Code**

 This can either be done directly on the command line, or you can start an Open OnDemand graphical job so you don't have to worry about timing out due to inactivity

-While starting a job on Ocelote or ElGato will likely get you though the queue faster, VS Code remote connection is no longer compatible with the older clusters.
-You will need to start a job on Puma to use this feature.

 As an example, from the command line we could request an eight-hour session with: